 - 1 Bring a sense of fun with you and prepare to leave your troubles on the road on your way in.
 If you really want to, you can pick them up again on the way out or we can use them to fertilise the fields.

 - 3 Take Friday afternoon and/or Monday off work.
 The festival starts at 12 noon on the Friday and doesn’t finish till late Sunday Night.
-There will be activities all through this time and you may as well take advantage of this unique weekend.
+There will be activities all through this time and you may as well take advantage of this unique weekend. (this year for the first time you can arrive on Thursday if you buy a special Thursday entry ticket.)

 - 4 Really show your appreciation for the many artists and performers that are contributing to the festival.
 A great number are doing so for free or for very little money.
 You also have to remember the hundreds of hours of practice they have spent before performing for you, so please do clap and cheer really loudly, perhaps buy them a drink or treat them, there are many a ‘starving artist’ out there.